Wilderness: n. A dry, hot place; a wild, isolated, barren, place; an obscure or unknown place; a deserted, desolate place.

 Next in Isaiah 43: 19 note that the end result of our wilderness experience is not only that God does a new thing in us, but He also gives us rivers in the wilderness.
 The rivers God creates in our wilderness experiences are those rivers Jesus spoke of in John 7: 37 – 39.
 As you emerge from any wilderness experience, look for a new “Pentecostal” experience (however you define that experience based upon your own current state of awareness and level of understanding) with the Holy Spirit to come out of your experience—where rivers of Living Water will begin to flow anew from your innermost being to quench your own thirst and the thirst of others in new, creative, and power-full ways.

 The reference in Hosea promises us that even though there will be a Valley of Achor in the wildernesses we find ourselves in, beyond the Valley of Achor there will always be a Door of Hope.
 In the Bible, “hope” is defined as “confident expectation of upcoming good based upon the sure and certain promises of God.”
 Dear readers, that’s the type of hope we can find in our wilderness experiences.
 You might want to look up Jeremiah 29: 11 in that regard.
-For the Jesus-believer there is always hope—culminating in what the Bible calls The Blessed Hope we have that Jesus will return and begin to set all things right!
+For the follower of Jesus there is always hope—culminating in what the Bible calls The Blessed Hope we have that Jesus will return and begin to set all things right!

 Now I want you to turn to Song of Solomon 8: 5.
 I want to make this important point: The only way up and out of your wilderness experience is by leaning on your Beloved!
 Of course, Jesus is not only God’s Beloved, but He is also the one Beloved by all Jesus-believers!